 Print this page

-More about the Peak District's famous Highwayman on the Peakland Heritage website
+More about the area's famous folklore and legends on the Stone Middleton Heritage website

 Coombs Dale: Special Area of Conservation

-Find out more about the Coombs Dale area from the Save Longstone Edge website
+Find out more about the Coombs Dale area from the Natural England website

 The UK's leading outdoors website, with news, kit reviews and features.